-The GC conducts all due diligence activities prior to starting construction to discover any potential unforeseen circumstances.
-If in the event any unforeseen conditions are discovered during construction, the contractor will then prepare a Change Order, with supporting documentation, and submit to the area Construction Manager for review and determination.
-If project costs including the change order do not exceed the allowable construction budget caps and the change order is consistent with Program rules, the change order will be approved.
+The Construction Contractor conducts all due diligence activities prior to starting construction to discover any potential unforeseen circumstances.
+If in the event any unforeseen conditions are discovered during construction, the contractor will then prepare a Change Order, with supporting documentation, and submit to the Program Construction Manager for review and determination.
+The State will then submit the Change Order to the Division of Purchasing for an approval of an emergency request purchase request.
+Change orders to any contract starting fiscal year 2019 will not be allowed.
+Pre-bid commodity line items will not be changed after the contract has been awarded.